pirog/kalabox-docker-poc/README.md

 ### Install kaladata-docker

 We want users data to be stored outside of the docker container running the webserver so that webservers can be spun down, spun up, upgraded, swapped out, ec.
 In order to facilitate this users must instantiate a data-only container built specifically for Kalabox.
 To do so please follow the [installation instructions](https://github.com/kalamuna/kaladata-docker).
-You will want to give your data container a name you can remember such as 'sumptinawesome_data.'
+You will want to give your data container a name you can remember such as 'test_data.'
 You will need this later when you mount this onto Kalastack

 ### Pull/build container